vault12/zax/README.md

 - **Private nodes**: Power users have the option to deploy their own personal relay nodes and have the ability to add them into the configuration of mobile applications that are reliant on this kind of p2p network.

 ## Test Dashboard
-Each Zax deployment includes (via `/public`) a test [Dashboard](https://github.com/vault12/zax-dash) app, that uses [Glow](https://github.com/vault12/glow) to provide user-friend access point to given relay internal mailboxes.
+Each Zax deployment includes (via `/public`) a test [Dashboard](https://github.com/vault12/zax-dash) app, that uses [Glow](https://github.com/vault12/glow) client library to provide user-friend access point to given relay internal mailboxes.
 We maintain live [Test Server](https://zax-test.vault12.com) that runs our latest build.
 For testing purposes expiration on that relay is set for 30 minutes.

 ### Device-to-Device Messaging
 Any device can communicate with any other device via Zax relays.
 The address space is global, and each device uses a hash of a long-term identity public key as the “address” in the global network of relays.
 Devices can generate as many keys as they need and implement [communication ratchet](https://github.com/vault12/glow/blob/master/src/rachetbox.coffee) protocols on the client level.